Debt to Equity Ratio

 But when a business becomes so mired in debt that it’s no longer capable of meeting its financial obligations, it can spell disaster for both the company and its shareholders.

-To help avoid this, and to protect their own interests, many lending institutions affix a covenant to their loans that restricts how a business is permitted to use any excess cash, or that limits its allowable ratio of debt to equity.
+To help avoid this, and to protect their own interests, many lending institutions affix a covenant to their loans that restricts how a business is permitted to use any excess cash, or that limits its allowable ratio of total debt to total equity.

-As a potential investor, you’ll want to take similar precautions by looking carefully at the scenario presented by a company’s debt to equity ratio.
+As a potential investor, you’ll want to take similar precautions by looking carefully at the scenario presented by a company’s debt to shareholders' equity ratio.

 How do you calculate debt to equity ratio?
 The debt-equity ratio formula looks like this:

-You should note that, unlike many other solvency ratios, the debt to equity ratio includes both short-term and long-term liabilities, as well as any outstanding lease amounts.
+You should note that, unlike many other solvency ratios, the debt to total equity ratio includes both short-term and long-term liabilities, as well as any outstanding lease amounts.

 You can find all of the figures necessary for calculating this ratio on a company’s balance sheet.